 Ten Things to Know About Urban vs. Rural.

 PUMAs (Public Use Microdata Areas).
 A good overview with links to just about anything you'll need to know about these increasingly important geographic entities.

 Current Census Bureau Definitions of Metropolitan & Micropolitan Statistical Areas

 map: Metropolitan and Micropolitan Statistical Areas (aka "CBSA's").
-The map is as of Nov 2004 but is the latest available with CBSAs for the
+The map is as of Feb 2013.
+See following link to get access to comparable maps for